Akhil-V-Nair/Dog_breed_classifier/README.md

 # Dog_breed_classifier
-Deep learning with Unstructured data using resnet50 Architecture
+Deep learning with Unstructured data using transfer learning with resnet50 Architecture